micycle1/TrapMap/README.md

 ## Project Description
 This repository demonstrates the Randomized Trapezoidal Map, as described in de Berg's Computational Geometry textbook.
 The project shuffles the segment list and builds a trapezoidal map (in order to achieve expected construction and query times of O(nlog(n)) and O(log(n)), respectively, where n is the number of segments.

+## Usage

+* `findTrapezoid()` find the trapezoid containing the query point.
+* `findTrapezoids()` finds the trapezoids which constitute the polygonal face in which the query point lies.
+  * This face is "emergent" from the line segments, depending on their intersection.

+Note: Handles vertical lines.

+### From line segments

+### From polygonal shapes

+Notably, trapezoids have a pointer back to the original, acessible via `findFace()`.

 ## Degenerate